Visyond/website-hugo/site/content/solutions/data-analysis-and-business-consulting-software.md

 topImage: /img/solutions/solutions_analysts_consultants_top.png
 title: Business Consulting Software
 topTitle: >-
-  Transform Data Analysis and Presentation with Visyond’s Business Consulting Software
+  Automate Data Analysis, Presentation and Business Consulting Workflow
 topSubTitle: >-
-  As an analyst or consultant, you constantly analyze and recommend the best course of action to clients or stakeholders based on the numbers.<br><br>Visyond’s business consulting software automates routine analytical tasks, helps you present the results of your work in a visual and interactive way, and allows your clients to self-serve on ‘what-if’ questions without touching the model.
+  As an analyst or consultant, you constantly analyze and recommend the best course of action to clients or stakeholders based on the numbers.<br><br>Visyond automates routine analytical tasks, helps you present the results of your work in a visual and interactive way, and allows your clients to self-serve on ‘what-if’ questions without touching the model.